BashBlefari/New-Insights-into-Projective-Quadrangle-Geometry/README.md

 # HonoursProject_Universal-Projective-Geometry
-Universal Geometry, exploring the symmetries of projective quadrangles in universal geometry; through GeoGebra and Matlab.
+Universal Geometry, exploring the structures of projective quadrangles in universal geometry, through GeoGebra and Matlab.